SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of Cassandra App install if not already present:

-- **`db.cluster.name`**.
+- `db.cluster.name`.
 User configured.
 Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-- **`db.system`**.
+- `db.system`.
 Has fixed value of **cassandra**.
-- **`deployment.environment`**.
+- `deployment.environment`.
 User configured.
 Through this Cassandra cluster is identified by the environment where it resides.
 For example: dev, prod or qa.
-- **`sumo.datasource`**.
+- `sumo.datasource`.
 Has fixed value of **cassandra**.

-## Prerequisite
+## Prerequisites

 Cassandra has three main logs: system.log, debug.log, and gc.log which hold general logging messages, debugging logging messages, and java garbage collection logs respectively.

-These logs by default live in ${CASSANDRA_HOME}/logs, but most Linux distributions relocate logs to /var/log/cassandra.
+These logs by default live in `${CASSANDRA_HOME}/logs`, but most Linux distributions relocate logs to `/var/log/cassandra`.
 Operators can tune this location as well as what levels are logged using the provided logback.xml file.
 For more details on Cassandra logs, see[ this](https://cassandra.apache.org/doc/latest/troubleshooting/reading_logs.html) link.

 ## Configure Cassandra Logs Collection